roosemberth/karuiwm/README.md

 workspace dialog (default configuration)
 ----------------------------------------

-The workspace dialog allows you to change the workspace either by name or by selection on a "map":
+The workspace dialog is a view that comes with a separately configured set of keys, and it allows you to change the workspace either by name or by selection on a "map":

 * <code>Mod</code>+<code>Space</code> or <code>Esc</code>
   close workspace dialog